-Whichever future awaits 3-D printing technology in Astrophysics, the X3D pathway already provides astronomers with an efficient way to create 3-D printable models of 3-D diagrams.
-As a well-supported and welldefined 3-D data format, X3D models can be easily exported to specific file formats (e.g. STL) required by 3-D printers and associated software.
+Whichever future awaits 3D printing technology in astrophysics, the X3D pathway already provides astronomers with an efficient way to create 3D printable models of 3D diagrams.
+As a well-supported and well-defined 3D data format, X3D models can be easily exported to specific file formats (e.g., STL) required by 3D printers and associated software.
 For example, the conversion of an X3D file to an STL file can be achieved easily using the open-source software MESHLAB.
 Unlike for the creation of U3D files, transparency information and complex model trees are not required to be conserved inside STL files, so that MESHLAB offers a suitable solution in this case.
-For complex datasets, BLENDER offers a significantly better way to convert 3-D diagrams from X3D to 3-D printable models while allowing the addition of support structures to hold free-floating elements.
+For complex data sets, BLENDER offers a significantly better way to convert 3D diagrams from X3D to 3D printable models while allowing the addition of support structures to hold free-floating elements.

-We have created a 3-D printable version of the H I gas distribution and kinematics in the compact group of galaxies HCG 91.
+We have created a 3D printable version of the H_I gas distribution and kinematics in the compact group of galaxies HCG 91.
 Two demonstration prints (with a final model size of $[15 \text{ cm} \times 15 \text{ cm} \times 19 \text{ cm}]$ and $[7.5 \text{ cm} \times 7.5 \text{ cm} \times 9.5 \text{ cm}]$, respectively) were performed on the Fortus 400mc printer at the Research School of Astronomy and Astrophysics at the Australian National University.
 The larger print, after dissolution of the temporary support structures and manual reproduction of the color scheme of the model, is presented in Figure 4.
-The corresponding STL file (compatible with most 3-D printer currently available on the market) and the BLENDER file used for the X3D to STL conversion process are both included in the Github repository associated to this article.
+The corresponding STL file (compatible with most 3D printers currently available on the market) is included as supplementary material to this article, as well as the associated BLENDER file used for the X3D to STL conversion process.

 3.5.
-From X3D to high-end animations
+From X3D to High-end Animations

-Movies and animations have long been used in Astrophysics to share the content of multi-dimensional datasets, where time is being added as an extradimension to a given 2-D diagram.
-Generally speaking, movies consist in a series of still frames (e.g. PNGs) that are stacked together into an animation, for example using the open-source and polyvalent FFMPEG software.
-Certainly, the creation of PNGs does not require the prior creation of an X3D model, and can be achieved either using 2-D or 3-D plotting solutions with direct export to still PNGs, as illustrated in Figure 1.
+Movies and animations have long been used in astrophysics to share the content of multi-dimensional data sets, where time is being added as an extra-dimension to a given 2D diagram.
+Generally speaking, movies consist of a series of still frames (e.g., PNGs) that are stacked together into an animation, for example, using the open-source and polyvalent FFMPEG software.
+Certainly, the creation of PNGs does not require the prior creation of an X3D model, and can be achieved either using 2D or 3D plotting solutions with direct export to still PNGs, as illustrated in Figure 1.

-In this Section, we specifically explore the possibility of implementing high-end animations of 3-D diagrams exported as X3D models using BLENDER.
-BLENDER is a free, open source, multi-platform (Windows, Mac, GNU/Linux) 3-D graphics and animation software package24.
-The reader is referred to Kent (2013, 2015) for a thorough description of the software in the context of astrophysical data visualization.
+In this section, we specifically explore the possibility of implementing high-end animations of 3D diagrams exported as X3D models using BLENDER.
+BLENDER is a free, open-source, multi-platform (Windows, Mac, GNU/Linux) 3D graphics and animation software package.24 The reader is referred to Kent (2013, 2015) for a thorough description of the software in the context of astrophysical data visualization.

-BLENDER is implemented with a PYTHON 3 application programming interface (API) which includes a built-in terminal and text windows for internal scripting, and the ability to write and execute external scripts without invoking the BLENDER graphical user interface (GUI).
-This PYTHON API contains several major packages by default (e.g. NUMPY) and the ability to install additional external packages.
+BLENDER is implemented with a PYTHON 3 application programming interface (API), which includes a built-in terminal and text windows for internal scripting, and the ability to write and execute external scripts without invoking the BLENDER graphical user interface.
+This PYTHON API contains several major packages by default (e.g., NUMPY) and the ability to install additional external packages.
 For the large (and growing) fraction of astronomers already familiar with PYTHON, BLENDER can be thought of as a new external visualization package.
 BLENDER also supports the X3D file format by default.